sawankhanchi/sawancodes.github.io/src/content/blog/learning-plan/index.md

 **JavaScript** is a great choice in 2020.
 You need it if you want to make your website or web application interactive.

-I really recommend to learn basics from Udemy Free Courses, for example **“Complete JavaScript Course for Beginners” by Jonas Schmedtmann.** It’s informative and well explained, and I’ve taken it too.
+I really recommend to learn basics from Free Courses platforms, for example **“Complete JavaScript Course for Beginners” by Jonas Schmedtmann,** freeCodeCamp, Codecademy and many more.
+It’s informative and well explained, and I’ve taken it too.
 In my opinion, some of the topics need to be upgraded, but because it’s free, I’m so grateful.
-There is also a newest version of the same course which can be purchased on Udemy.
+There is also a newest version of the same course which can be purchased on Codecademy.

 I didn’t take it, so don’t really know what’s the difference.
 I would like to mention, that the choice of the course is completely up to you, I’m just telling which ones I’ve taken and my personal opinion.
 If you’re thinking about a different one, just make sure it has some interesting projects in it, because you need to get as much practice as possible.